 Here's a quick index to help you navigate this article:

 10 Ways to use a return policy as a sales tool

 - Offer a free trial

 - Evoke emotions

 - Make it look damn good

 - Provide a longer return period

 - Provide great customer service

-As the famous Mario once said, "Here we go!"
+As a famous red-capped plumber named Mario once said, "Here we go!"